dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 > [!Note]
 > If your organization monitors voice and data limits, or provides you with a company-owned device, you might have a few more steps to complete.
 If you're prompted to install the **Datalert** app, see [enrolling your device in telecom expense management](enroll-your-device-with-telecom-expense-management-ios.md).
 If your organization is part of Apple's Device Enrollment Program, find out [how to enroll your company-owned device](enroll-your-device-dep-ios.md).

+## IT administrator support
+If you're an IT administrator and run in to problems while enrolling devices, see [Troubleshooting iOS device enrollment problems in Microsoft Intune](https://support.microsoft.com/en-us/help/4039809).
+This article lists common errors, their causes, and steps to resolve them.

 ## Next steps
 Find apps that will help you at work or school.
 Learn [how apps are made available](use-managed-apps-on-your-device-ios.md) to you through Company Portal.